yazinsai/woocommerce/readme.txt

 Use PHP v5.4 or later.

 == Changelog ==

+= 0.0.11 =
+- Deploy issue fixed so we can better deploy in the future

 = 0.0.9 =
 - Fix readme markdown syntax errors (and send the dev back to markdown-school)